KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Recommendation: Found `new Date()` in file `MMM-Podcast.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Deprecated: Found `omxplayer` in file `README.md`: Try to replace it with `vlc`.
+4. Deprecated: Found `omxplayer` in file `README.md`: Try to replace it with `vlc`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
+7. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
-7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+8. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Podcast2 by Ax-LED](https://github.com/Ax-LED/MMM-Podcast2)